Research Team Collective

-Rebecca is a Research Associate at the IoPPN working on the TIDES (Tackling Inequality and Discrimination Experiences in Health Services) study.
+Rebecca is a Research Fellow at the IoPPN working on the TIDES (Tackling Inequality and Discrimination Experiences in Health Services) study.
 In her previous work she has used quantitative research methods to study HIV (particularly barriers to care and treatment adherence) as well as military mental health and treatment needs.
 Rebecca’s current work with TIDES focuses on harassment and discrimination in the NHS and taking an intersectional approach to patient healthcare inequalities.
 She has a PhD in Social Statistics and has been working in Psychological Medicine since 2017.

 Thesis title: Contextual determinants and participant perspectives on the common mental disorders and access to psychological treatments in UK ethnic minorities: Mixed methods study utilising data from the Adult Psychiatric Morbidity Surveys (APMS) (a CASE project with the National Centre for Social Research)

 This mixed methods PhD, funded by an ESRC LISS DTP Collaborative (CASE) Studentship, will use nationally representative data to establish reasons behind the treatment gap for Common Mental Disorders in ethnic minority groups in the UK, and is supervised by Dr Jayati Das-Munshi, Professor Stephani Hatch and Sally McManus.

 Thesis title: Growing up during neighbourhood change: The impacts of urban regeneration on the psychosocial health of young people in South East London